 Nestling on the right bank of River Ravi, on terraced flats at a scenic place where the smaller Sal River meets the large one, the sprawling township of Chamba was founded by Raja Sahil Varman in 920 AD.
 It was at the insistence of his daughter Champavati that the king shifted his capital from Bharmaur to Chamba.
 After Chamba merged with the Indian union in 1947, the town now is a district headquarter.

 Languages Spoken: English and Hindi are spoken by people engaged in tourism and professional trades.The locals mainly use Chambyali, a dialect.

-Clothing Essentials: Summer temperatures in Chamba can rise to around 35 degree Celsius and in winter they do hover near Zero degree Celsius.
+Clothing Essentials: Summer temperature in Chamba can rise to around 35 degree Celsius and in winter they do hover near Zero degree Celsius.
 Light cotton clothes are best suited for summers, light woollens for spring and autumn but for winters, heavy woollen clothing is necessary.
-Those travelling into higher lands would require heavy woollens as morning-evening temperatures can get very cold.
+Those travelling into higher lands would require heavy woollens as morning-evening temperature can get very cold.

-Rail: Nearest railway station is Pathankot, about 120 km from Chamba.
+Rail: The Nearest railway station is Pathankot, about 120 km from Chamba.